MTN-RowinAndruscavage/ansible-role-filebeat/README.md

 # ElasticStack Filebeat role

-forked from Jeff Geerling & CUSystem should have forked from the elastic.beats role, which is heavily borrowed from
+forked from Jeff Geerling & CUSystem

+should have forked from the elastic.beats role, which is heavily borrowed from

 * Set up multiple independent filebeat instances (filebeat 6.x removed the ability to have multiple outputs due to bugs)

-    # Create a new filebeat service / config / registry / logfile
+Create a new filebeat service / config / registry / logfile:

     filebeat_instance_name: filebeat_kafka

 * Rudimentary version pinning (only for new installs. ansible yum/apt modules refuse to update packages that already exist to any version other than latest)

-    # deploy the version with which your configs are ready and tested
+Deploy the version with which your configs are ready and tested:

     filebeat_version: 6.4.3

 * Added modules configuration